Skip navigation

 Year Course

-This course will help students develop reading, writing, and critical thinking skills which is a prerequisite for entry-level college courses.
+This course will help students develop reading, writing, and critical thinking skills, which are prerequisites for entry-level college courses.
 The course will also focus on the reading of functional, literary, and narrative texts; speaking/listening; vocabulary; grammar usage and mechanics; presentation skills; workplace writing; and study skills.

 English Credit